Connect with us

 • 1-3 shorts/ skirts/ bottoms – depending on climate of your destinations.

-• Underwear and Socks – if you think you will be wearing flips flops all the time, take less socks.
+• Underwear and socks – if you think you will be wearing flips flops all the time, take less socks.
 Again try to balance how often you want to wash them, with how heavy you want your bag to be.

 • Microfibre travel towel – perfect for backpackers.
 They fold up into virtually nothing, weigh very little and dry super quick.

-• Travel or Walking Trousers – you’ll be doing a lot of walking, so a comfortable pair of trousers/pants is a must.
+• Travel or walking trousers – you’ll be doing a lot of walking, so a comfortable pair of trousers/pants is a must.
 Try to get a pair with multiple zip pockets to keep personal belongings safe.

-• Flip Flops or Sliders
+• Flip Flops or sliders

-• Everyday comfortable shoes, i.e. trainers/sneakers
+• Everyday comfortable shoes, i.e. trainers/sneakers – should be suitable for long walks.

 • Sunglasses